 The Turnage Theatre in downtown Washington, NC, is a rare architectural and cultural landmark that houses two distinct performance venues in a single historic building:

-• A vaudeville theater built in 1913, located upstairs and known as the "New Theater"
+• A vaudeville theater built in 1913, located upstairs and known as the "New Theater."

 Together, they reflect the dramatic shift in American entertainment from live stage shows to modern cinema, while today serving as the vibrant home of Arts of the Pamlico (AOP).